 Paula was a consultant on creating the Beezantium at the Newt (designed by architects Invisible Studio).
 Bee habitats are integrated into the walls of the building, with working hives visible for visitors inside the small lakeside apiary.

 The Beezantium is an educational facility, in the lead-by-example mold.
 There are conventional and alternative hives, in a non-judgmental display of the options available.
 These include skeps made of straw (above) and Freedom Hives (see Object of Desire: Wild Bee Hives).

-Honeybees are well-integrated at a place like the Newt because of an abundance of forage in the immediate vicinity, besides the acres of apple trees and ornamental gardens.
-Mature, native trees are a vital source of pollen; easy to see in pollen-heavy willows, but less obvious in ash, oak, and sweet chestnut trees.
-Nectar-laden linden trees are bursting in June, with fragrance and the buzzing of bees if you care to stand under one, and take it all in.
+Honeybees are well-integrated at a place like the Newt because of an abundance of forage in the immediate vicinity, as well as acres of apple trees and ornamental gardens.
+Mature, native trees are a vital source of pollen: easy to see in pollen-heavy willows, but less obvious in ash, oak, and sweet chestnut trees.
+Linden trees are nectar-laden in June, highly scented and buzzing with bees, if you care to stand under one.
 Since trees can take decades before they start flowering, the felling of an old tree should be given very serious consideration, says Paula, since it is not easily replaced, even with multiple young trees.

 Finally, more food for thought: “One colony of honeybees will require an acre’s worth of ground plants to feed it,” says Paula.
 “Whereas a big, ancient, tree will have the equivalent of an acre’s worth of flowers.”

 - Pollinator Gardens: 8 Easy Steps to Design a Landscape with Native Plants

 - Landscape Ideas: What to Plant for Pollinators?
 Choose Milkweed